 Note: If you are participating in an internship or placement, see Work Experience below.

-- Complete the Overseas Academic Approval Form (non-exchange) and provide supporting documentation about your course to your Academic Course Advisor (ACA) or Director of Academic Program (DAP).
-For further advice about your ACA or DAP, visit your School website and see 'Contact'.
+- Complete the Overseas Academic Approval Form and provide supporting documentation about your course to your Academic Course Advisor (ACA) or Director of Academic Program (DAP).
+It is ultimately the decision of the ACA or DAP to approve or decline this request.

 - On return from overseas, apply for Advanced Standing for recognition of your studies.